insin/nwb/README.md

 ## Why use nwb?

-**Gets started quickly**.
+**Get started quickly**.
 Start developing a React app from a single `.js` file or [generate a starter project](/docs/Commands.md#new).

 **Covers the whole development cycle**.
 Development tools, testing and production builds for projects work out of the box, no configuration required.

+**Flexible**.
+While everything works out of the box, you can also use an optional [configuration file](/docs/Configuration.md#configuration-file) to tweak things to your liking.

 **Manages key development dependencies and configuration for you**.
 Check out an [example of the effect using nwb had](https://github.com/insin/react-yelp-clone/compare/master...nwb) on the amount of `devDependencies` and configuration to be managed in a real project it was dropped into.

-**Flexible**.
-While everything works out of the box, you can also use an optional [configuration file](/docs/Configuration.md#configuration-file) to tweak things to your liking.

 ## MIT Licensed